glacex21/ODT2026--ChaosCatapult/README.md

 How well did you manage time, tasks, and responsibilities?

 **Response:**
 `The project was handled mostly individually, which helped maintain consistency across mechanics, electronics, and coding.
-A lot of progress was made through hands-on experimentation and trying things out directly.
+Since all parts of the system were closely connected, working on everything together made it easier to make quick decisions and iterate without dependency on others.
+A lot of progress came from hands-on experimentation, testing components directly, and learning through trial and error.
 What slowed things down was time management and late integration.
-Many components came together towards the end, which made debugging difficult.
-Better planning and earlier testing of critical parts like motors and power systems would have improved the overall outcome.`
+Many components, especially motors and electronics, were brought together towards the end, which made debugging more difficult and limited the time available for proper testing.
+Earlier planning and prioritising critical systems like motor performance and power setup would have improved the overall workflow.
+Dividing time better between building, testing, and debugging would have made the process smoother.`

 ## 19.2 Technical Reflection
 What did you learn about: